DemISee1/DemISee1.github.io/README.md

 ### Instructions

-1. Create a new Github repository.
+1. Create a new GitHub repository.

-    - Using Github Desktop, create a new repository by navigating to the menu bar >> File >> Create New Repository.
+    - Using GitHub Desktop, create a new repository by navigating to the menu bar >> File >> Create New Repository.
 Name your repository `[YourUsername].github.io`.
     - (Optional) You may choose to add a description for your repository.

         ![](Images/CreateNewRepository.png)